 We are highly dependent on the principal members of our management and scientific and technical staff.
-The loss of service of any of our management or key scientific and technical staff could harm our business.
+The loss of service of any of our management or key scientific and technical staff could harm our business and our prospects in the continued development and commercialiazation of ONS-5010 and any future product candidates we may develop.
 In addition, we are dependent on our continued ability to attract, retain and motivate highly qualified additional management, clinical and scientific personnel.
-If we are not able to retain our management and to attract, on acceptable terms, additional qualified personnel necessary for the continued development of our business, we may not be able to sustain our operations or grow.
+If we are not able to retain our management and to attract, on acceptable terms, additional qualified personnel necessary for the continued development of our business, we may not be able to sustain our operations or grow our product offering beyond ONS-5010.